 SRISA Study Abroad Programs in Florence

 Taking part in one of SRISA's study abroad programs in Florence is a once in a lifetime experience.
 SRISA offers a full-immersion experience in the heart of Florence, Italy.
-SRISA's students live in local apartments, travel throughout Tuscany and Italy, and experience Florence as a student of Art, Liberal Arts and Design.
+SRISA's students live in local apartments, travel throughout Tuscany and Italy, and experience Florence as a student of Art, Liberal Arts and/or Design.
 All classes, with the exception of Italian, are taught in English and courses follow the US University model of instruction.
 Open enrollment allows students to pick and choose the courses that best fit each students' degree plan and interests.

 SRISA Summer Program:

 - Summer A (4 Weeks) Total Credits: 3-6